sree1786/Usecase-2/README.md

-# Integration GIT,Maven,Jenkins & Tomcat
+#   USECASE-2 (Integration GIT,Maven,Jenkins & Tomcat)

+# What you will be learn this usecase :

 # Steps